First published in Issue 143, July/August 2013

 Steven: EON’s strategy seems to be based on closing coal and also converting other coal stations to biomass (which has its own issues).
 They also set out a target of 26% reduction in CO2 emissions by 2020 which is UK specific.

-Renewable energy fuel mix of the Big Six
+Renewable energy fuel mix of the Big Six in 2014

 The proportion of renewable energy in a company’s fuel mix is a good way to compare company progress on genuinely making the transition to a low carbon economy.